How can I apply for Admission?

 - include all previous names by which you have been known.

-Applicants who reside in Australia must obtain a Police Report via the Victoria Police online application only.
+Applicants who reside in Australia must obtain a Police Report via Victoria Police only.
 Any other forms of police reports will not be accepted.
-This can be found at: https://www.police.vic.gov.au/national-police-records-checks#apply-for-a-national-police-check and follow the steps below.
+This can be found at: https://www.police.vic.gov.au/national-police-records-checks#apply-for-a-national-police-check (External link) and follow the steps below.

 - Section A: Type of check required - Select National Name Check